ibm-cloud-docs/openshift/openshift_secure.md

 If you want to allow incoming network traffic from the internet, you can expose your apps by using [routes ![External link icon](../icons/launch-glyph.svg "External link icon")](https://docs.openshift.com/container-platform/3.11/dev_guide/routes.html).
 {: shortdesc}

-The router that assigns the routes and that is automatically set up in your OpenShift cluster uses the default domain name and TLS certificate that the [Ingress service](#network_lb_ingress) uses.
+Every OpenShift cluster is automatically set up with an OpenShift router that is assigned a unique domain name and secured with a TLS certificate.
+When you expose your app by using a route, your app is assigned a URL from the OpenShift router.

+**How can I create secured routes and control TLS termination?** </br>
 When you create a route for your app, you can decide to create a secured (HTTPS) or unsecured (HTTP) route.
 For secured routes, you can decide where you want to implement the TLS termination, such as at the router or at the pod.
 For more information, see [Exposing apps with routes](/docs/openshift?topic=openshift-openshift_routes).